allegro/allegro.tech/_posts/2018-04-26-From-Java-to-Kotlin-and-Back-Again.md

 One more peace of confusing syntax...

 What is controversial here is  making classes final by default.
-Maybe Java programers overuse inheritance.
+Maybe Java programmers overuse inheritance.
 Maybe you should think twice before allowing for extending your class.
-But we live in the frameworks world and frameworks love AOP.
+But we live in the frameworks world, and frameworks love AOP.
 Spring uses libraries (cglib, jassist) to generate dynamic proxies for your beans.
 Hibernate extends you entities to enable lazy loading.